 Program for Master of Arts (30 credits)

-Program for SYC with Initial Certification (18 credits to complete initial certification sequence and an additional 12 credits to complete the SYC)
+Program for SYC with Initial Certification (21 credits) to complete initial certification sequence.

 (Candidates are eligible to request an endorsement for initial certification after successfully completing the above courses.)